matheussodree/JavaScript/README.md

 Both attributes and methods are called of object properties.
 To create an object is very simple, just invoke its constructor through the new operator.

+Example:

+var object = new Object();

+// When we use the Object() constructor we create an object generic
 ~~~